armory/documentation/_spinnaker/operator-config.md

 Support for `SpinnakerAccount` CRD

 - `spec.accounts.enabled`: Boolean.
 Defaults to false.
 If true, the `SpinnakerService` uses all `SpinnakerAccount` objects enabled.
-- `spec.accountsdynamic` (experimental): Boolean.
+- `spec.accounts.dynamic` (experimental): Boolean.
 Defaults to false.
-If true, `SpinnakerAccount` objects are availbe to Spinnaker as the account is applied (without redeploying any service).
+If true, `SpinnakerAccount` objects are available to Spinnaker as the account is applied (without redeploying any service).

 # Example Manifests for Exposing Spinnaker
 The following example manifests deploy Spinnaker with different configurations: